TNT (Russian TV channel): Founding

 TNT was founded in September 1997 as part of the Media-Most holding company.
 Its general director was Sergei Skvortsov, appointed by Media-Most first deputy chairman Igor Malashenko (who had launched World war, Russia's first non-state TV network, a year before).
 The new channel initially focused on regional viewers.

 Designed to provide family entertainment, its goal was to attract the widest possible audience.
 TNT broadcast feature films, documentaries, series (including soap operas), talk and game shows, videos of Russian and foreign musicians, musical programs (including concerts by bardic musicians), comedy, news, children's entertainment and educational programs, and cartoons.
 Within its first five years, sports programs were also frequently shown.
 The NTV Plus satellite service participated in the channel's founding.

 TNT was intended to compete with STS and NTV, presenting little-known videos from European and American companies.
 Streets of Broken Lights was a long-running series about the everyday life of the Russian police.

 The channel is delivered via Intelsat 604 (60° E) for European Russia in digital format and Intelsat 704 (64° E) for eastern Russia; the latter used an analog format for its first six months.
 On January 1, 1998, TNT began broadcasting.
+In Moscow, it operated on UHF channel 35, which had been used in 1996-1997 by the VGTRK-owned Meteor-Sport, Russia's first (and failed) sports channel, whose frequency was acquired by Media-Most in the summer of 1997 to broadcast an experimental service without a definitive format.